 We stopped by Springfield on Monday, July 9 to visit Habitat for Humanity of Sangamon County, which has been helping house families for nearly 30 years and is about to finish work on their 108th house.
 We were inspired to hear from Executive Director Colleen Stone about how Elizabeth Owens, the owner of their 46th home, who just made her final mortgage payment.
 Learn more about the great work that this Habitat affiliate is doing from their own homeowners.

-Storytelling is a key part of explaining what affordable housing is and what we can do to create an Illinois where everyone has a good home.
-That’s why our communications team hosted a strategic storytelling workshop at Cahokia Mounds with the Community Builders Network of Metro St. Louis on Tuesday, July 10.
-We talked about what makes a good story and how to create concise messages about your work and your organization.
+Presenting to a diverse group of 16 nonprofit professionals, we talked about what makes a good story and how to create concise messages about your work and your organization.
 It was inspiring to hear about the great work that participants such as staff from Justine PETERSEN and Land of Lincoln Legal Aid Foundation are doing.

 Since our beginning more than 30 years ago, Housing Action Illinois has traveled around our state to visit with our members, host regional gatherings, and take the pulse of housing issues in rural, suburban, and urban Illinois.